Professor Sarah Banks, MA, MSW, PhD

 - Banks, S. (2011).
 Community-based participatory research: ethical challenges.
 Durham Community Research Team.

-- Professional ethics, community development, work with young people and community-based participatory research.
+- Professional ethics, community development, community-based participatory research.

 - Community-based participatory research: ethics and outcomes